 The thrumming pound of the liner's engines was the dull sound that formed an interlude while The Shadow's hands remained motionless.
-Then came a soft, whispered laugh as The Shadow dropped the duplicate card upon the table.
+Then came a soft, whispered laugh as The Shadow dropped the

 While his left hand held the pack, The Shadow's right produced a pen and wrote on paper with a bluish ink.
 The Shadow had discerned the reason for this extra card in the pack.